RiftValleySoftware/baobab-test-harness/README.md

 This should be accompanied by the authorization header.
 The requirement for SSL is the one for regular interactions (independent of login).
 Once this has been successfully called, the API Key is no longer valid, and can be disposed of.

+**NOTE:** Logout does not return 200 as an HTTP Status.
+Instead, it returns 205 (RESET CONTENT).
+This indicates that the recipient has a different server context, and should reset their content.

 DATA FORMATS
 ============
 BAOBAB will respond with four different formats: